myakinkii/minesnf_proxy/readme.md

 ## what is this all about?
 This stuff is a love letter to the original minesweeper game some of us used to play long time ago (and still continues to play) and some others are yet to discover

 But this is also my manifest against pay-2-win games that treat players with a drug dealer's attitude.
 And by that I mean this stuff is not going to provide you with some little fun for free and demand insane amount of money to continue getting fun later.
-It is going to be free as beer and provide player with game mechanics that woulc challenge and reward him for being a skillfil player.
+It is going to be free as beer and provide player with game mechanics that woulc challenge and reward him for being skillful.

 Basically, *non-flagging* means you can not put flags to mark possible mines and instead can just left click/tap to open cells with no mines (if you are lucky) and  *cooperative* obviously means it is somehow can be played along with somebody else )